MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 tags: Mobbing
 category: Unpublished
 ---
-### It's all about feedback from the entire team.

-Having a common team code standard is hard.
-There are various approaches with varying levels of effectiveness.
-I believe there are two key elements to look at:
+### Code standard discrepency

+When you start mob programming you will immediately notice there is a discrepency in coding standards amongst your team.
+Before mob programming, team coding standards were hard.
+You probably had a team document outlining stylistic code prefences or a peer review process when someone in your teams compelted a feature or even pair programmed frequently, so why do you suddenly see this discrepency?
+I believe it boils down to two aspect that mob programming provides that other practices are not as good at:

-1. Latency between the code being written to people in the team reviewing it
+1. Near zero latency between the code being written and people reviewing it
+2. High diversity in the feedback, multiple people giving their input leads to higher alignment

-2. The number of people in the team involved in the feedback
+### The challenge of near instant feedback

+The challenge of near instant feedback from a group people who have never coded together before is conflict.
+Typically you will see conflict between individuals on stylistic preferences (turns out most programmers are passionate about the code they write - who would have thought).
+If the conflict continues to escalate you risk people not wanting to participate in a mob again.

+If this get's out of control people

+This is natural, we all think we have a better way of doing things.

+a good thing, provided a team mobs reguarly you will end up with a common team code standard.

 #### Latency